 Why freelance digital marketing?

-Digital marketing is a very broad field and it contains more than 20+ different specializations.
+Digital marketing is a very broad field and it contains more than 20+ different specializations and types of online marketing jobs.
 Combine that complexity with nuances and differences for each industry and you get a very rich diversity of talent.

 So it’s become much harder for a brand to find a specialist for each area of digital marketing that they want to utilize.
 There are so many new social media platforms coming out each with their own set of best practices, formats, and an ever-changing algorithm that it’s really hard to find someone that has experience in all of them.